arnoldNuvisto/Zero2WP/README.md

 // STOP EDITING
 //--------------------------------------------------------------------------------------------------
 ```
-- These vars will tell Zero2WP everything it needs to know about your project so it can names directories and files, customize the default theme, and more.
+- These vars will tell Zero2WP everything it needs to know about your project so it can correctly name directories and files, customize the default theme, and more.

 ### 2.2 Install WordPress